 Not everyone is empathetic and patient, but this role requires you to be.
 Sometimes, a customer can’t do what you ask of them correctly or be frustrated and stressed.
 Your job is to help them, relieve their stress and fix their problem.
 Empathy helps you better connect with the called and ease their mind knowing they are in good hands.

 We are looking for a qualified and skilled help desk specialist who can help our customers on time and support our clients.
 In this position, you will be required to respond to inquiries over the phone or in person, diagnose problems and find solutions.
-You will also be in charge of performing basic computer maintenance, keeping the database updated, and modifying hardware systems.
-Our ideal candidate is someone with previous customer service experience, fast but practical, and has a high level of communication skills.
+You will also be in charge of performing essential computer maintenance, keeping the database updated, and modifying hardware systems.
+Our ideal candidate is someone with previous customer service experience, who is fast but practical, and who has a high level of communication skills.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"